nmartinez23/RN_PropertyFinder/README.md

 * Javascript, JSX
 * Nestoria API, JSON

-You can download the Zip file or clone the repo.
+You can download the Zip file or fork and clone the repo.
 Please see the instructions at https://facebook.github.io/react-native/docs/getting-started.html to install and run React-Native.

 If you run into issues when you try to run and build the app in the Xcode simulator, carefully review the following StackOverflow post here: http://stackoverflow.com/questions/37189081/react-native-command-not-found?noredirect=1&lq=1